vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vc_windows.md

 - The vCenter Server instance on which to install the plug-in runs on Windows.
 If you are running a vCenter Server appliance instance, see [Install the Client Plug-Ins on a vCenter Server Appliance](plugins_vcsa.md).
 - You deployed the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
 - Log in to the Windows system on which vCenter Server is running.
 You must perform all of the steps in this procedure on this Windows system.
-- In a Web browser, go to https://<i>vic_appliance_address</i>:9443, scroll down to Infrastructure Deployment Tools, click the link to **download the vSphere Integrated Containers Engine bundle**, and unpack it on the Desktop.
-If you configured the appliance to use a different port for the file server, replace 9443 with the appropriate port.
+- In a Web browser, go to  http://<i>vic_appliance_address</i>, scroll down to Infrastructure Deployment Tools, click the link to **download the vSphere Integrated Containers Engine bundle**, and unpack it on the Desktop.
 **Procedure**

 3. Run the install script and follow the prompts.<pre>%USERPROFILE%\Desktop\vic\ui\vCenterForWindows\install.bat</pre>